CBD Cookie Dough Cups

 Matsuda and team had that same question!
 To their findings, the body does have a similar cannabinoid-like chemicals.
 The first one to be discovered was Anandamide, which acts on both the CB-1 (typically found in the brain and throughout the nervous system) and CB-2 (primarily found in the immune system) receptors, modulating both the central and peripheral nervous system.
 While working in the central nervous system, anandamide main regulation is linked to the functions of the immune system.

 Your body produces endocannabinoids in order to trigger essential bodily functions and patterns.
-Some study state that “deficient cannabinoid levels may be the underlying cause of numerous conditions.”
+Some studies state that “deficient cannabinoid levels may be the underlying cause of numerous conditions.”

 So how do you support your body and your Endocannabinoid System?